motionproto/pf2e-reignmaker/docs/guides/Continue Event Migration Task.md

 This is a hard limit for UI display purposes.
 Keep descriptions punchy and focused:

 - Remove filler words ("your", "the kingdom", "widespread")
-- Use sentence fragments when appropriate
+- Write complete sentences with proper grammar
 - Focus on key consequences, not exhaustive details
 - Maximum 2 short sentences per description
 - Badges show mechanical effects - descriptions show narrative flavor